DataBiosphere/terra-external-credentials-manager/client-resttemplate/README.md

 # terra-external-credentials-manager
-ECM Javax-based Client Library for compatibility with Java clients running Spring Boot 2.
+ECM jakarta-based Client Library for compatibility with Java clients running Spring Boot 3.

 ## Publish a new version
 To publish a new version of this client library: